hep-statistics-serialization-standard/hep-statistics-serialization-standard/README.rst

 ***********************
 Welcome to the High Energy Physics Statistics Standard.

+**The project is in its very early stage and currently resembles more of a working group then a standard.**

 In short
 ========
 The HEP Statistics Standard (HSS) defines standards of different statistical procedures and results used in High Energy Physics (HEP) in terms of human-and machine readable representations.
 Different versions are defined with specifications and semantics that are acknowledged by a committee.
 Corresponding implementations to check the validity of files are also provided, at a *best effort* basis.